 Make sure you’re using your card for purchases at U.S. supermarkets, and that you’re paying with your Amex Gold Card any time you dine out or order in.

-Whether you’re a frequent flyer or occasional traveler, you’ll also want to use your Amex Gold Card for flights booked direct or through AmexTravel.com.
+Whether you’re a frequent flyer or occasional traveler, you’ll also want to use your Amex Gold Card for flights booked directly with airlines or through AmexTravel.com.
 These purchases will earn you 3X points.

 Don’t forget about Amex Offers